ROCm/TransferBench/docs/reference/presets.rst

 All-to-all preset (a2a)
 ========================

 The a2a preset tests parallel transfers between all pairs of GPU devices.
 It measures bidirectional bandwidth across every GPU-to-GPU combination on a single node or multinode system.
-It supports GFX (compute kernel) and DMA all-to-all, and allows for NIC executor ring in parallel.
+It supports GFX (compute kernel) and DMA all-to-all, and optionally adds a parallel NIC executor ring (when ``NUM_QUEUE_PAIRS`` > 0).

 **Key features:**

-- **GFX/DMA mode:** Creates transfers for every (src GPU to dst GPU) pair on each rank.
+- **GFX or DMA mode:** Creates transfers for every (src GPU to dst GPU) pair on each rank.
 Optionally restricts to directly connected XGMI links (A2A_DIRECT=1).

 - **Transfer modes:** Copy (1 src → 1 dst), read-only (1 src → null), write-only (null → 1 dst), or custom (numSrcs:numDsts).